Merkel plays down chances of breakthrough in EU migration talks

-BEIRUT (Reuters) - German Chancellor Angela Merkel played down expectations of any major breakthrough at hastily-arranged talks among EU leaders on Sunday on the migration dispute dividing Europe.
+BEIRUT (Reuters) - German Chancellor Angela Merkel played down expectations of any major breakthrough at hastily-arranged talks among European Union leaders on Sunday on the migration dispute dividing Europe and threatening her own government.

-Plans for the emergency meeting, before a full EU summit at the end of next week, were thrown into chaos on Thursday when Italy’s new prime minister said a draft accord on migration had been withdrawn because of a clash with Merkel.
+Plans for the emergency meeting, before a full EU summit at the end of next week, were thrown into chaos on Thursday when Italy’s new prime minister declared that a draft accord on migration had been withdrawn because of a clash with Merkel.

-The German chancellor is under pressure to get EU leaders at the main June 28-29 summit to agree to share out migrants more evenly to placate her conservative allies, Bavaria’s Christian Social Union (CSU).
+She is under pressure to get EU leaders at the main June 28-29 summit to agree to share out migrants more evenly to placate her conservative allies, Bavaria’s Christian Social Union (CSU).
 But Italy and others are very reluctant.

 Initially expected to involve eight EU leaders, the Sunday talks will now bring together at least 17, according to the latest count by officials in Brussels.

-“The meeting on Sunday is a consultation and working meeting at which there will be no concluding statement,” Merkel told reporters in Beirut with Lebanon’s Prime Minister Saad Hariri on Friday.
+“The meeting on Sunday is a consultation and working meeting at which there will be no concluding statement,” Merkel told a news conference on Friday during a visit to Lebanon.
+“It is an initial exchange with interested member states.”

+In an interview with Spiegel magazine, Italian Interior Minister Matteo Salvini gave a foretaste of the challenge Merkel faces in clinching a deal: “In a year it will be decided if a united Europe still exists or not.”

+He added that Italy was not ready to take in even a single migrant more.

-She said conditions in Syria were not yet right for refugees to return.
-Germany has taken in hundreds of thousands of Syrians and others since 2014, and migration policy is threatening her ruling coalition.
+Germany has taken in hundreds of thousands of Syrians and others since 2014 but Merkel’s “open door” migration policy is threatening her ruling coalition.
+She said on Friday conditions in Syria were not yet right for refugees to return.

-If no “satisfactory” deal is achieved at next week’s summit, German Interior Minister and CSU chief Horst Seehofer has threatened to defy Merkel and turn people away at the German border who have applied for asylum in other EU states.
+If no “satisfactory” deal is achieved at next week’s summit, German Interior Minister and CSU chief Horst Seehofer has threatened to defy Merkel and turn away at the German border people who have applied for asylum in other EU states.

 National border controls would undermine the EU’s system of free travel and could cause a German government crisis.

-“I am working for the coalition to do its tasks as set out in the coalition agreement,” Merkel said.
+“I am working for the coalition to do its tasks as set out in the coalition agreement,” Merkel said, speaking alongside Lebanese Prime Minister Saad Hariri.
 “We have lots more to do.”

-The Social Democrats, who also share power with Merkel’s conservative bloc - comprising the CSU and her own Christian Democrats (CDU) - said they were ready for a new election.
+The Social Democrats, who also share power with Merkel’s conservative bloc — comprising the CSU and her own Christian Democrats (CDU) — said they were ready for a new election.
+After an inconclusive election in September, it took Merkel months to form a coalition and secure a fourth term.

 “The SPD is prepared for all scenarios,” SPD General Secretary Lars Klingbeil said.
 Der Spiegel had reported that the party’s preparations would include deciding who would run for chancellor.